 Once you are sure your bill correct, try not to pay the sticker price!
 This is especially true if you don’t have health insurance.
 It is often the case that if you are someone without insurance, hospitals bill you based on a “fake” retail price that nobody pays.
 Talk to the hospital’s billing department about a discounted rate.
 Consumers are advised to be firm and to negotiate for around 20 cents on the dollar.
 That’s about what traditional health insurers pay versus “retail.”
 Be persistent!

 Apply for Medical Financial Assistance

-Paying by credit card shifts the debt away from the hospital — where your bills may have a low interest rate or even none at all — and into a high-cost form of debt.
-You would be losing whatever protections you might have for medical debt such as incentive to negotiate a lower bill or help you get on a payment plan.
+Paying by credit card shifts the debt away from the hospital — where your bills may have a low-interest rate or even none at all — and into a high-cost form of debt.
+You would be losing whatever protections you might have for medical debt, such as incentives to negotiate a lower bill or help you get on a payment plan.

 Know How to Deal With Debt Collectors

 If none of the above options work for you and your medical debt goes to collections, it’s important to know how to deal with debt collectors.
 You can get the debt collector to stop calling you by sending them a no-contact letter (sent via registered mail).
 You can also negotiate to reduce the amount of the debt and payment terms with collections agencies, but you have to be careful.
 Any agreement to settle a debt needs to be in writing.
 Never give anybody any money over the phone.
 Don’t give your checking account number or credit card number unless you have it in writing that payment of that amount of money is payment in full.
 Also, states have varying statutes of limitations for how long a debt collector has to sue you.

 Community Services Librarian

 625 Minnesota Ave.